-North Carolina: Hall of Fame coach Roy Williams retiring
+Hall of Fame coach Roy Williams retiring after 33-year run

 Williams spent 10 seasons at his alma mater as an assistant coach to late mentor Dean Smith before leaving to take over the Jayhawks program in 1988.
 He spent 15 seasons there, taking Kansas to four Final Fours and two national title games.

-He passed on taking over at UNC in 2000 after the retirement of Bill Guthridge, but ultimately couldn’t say no a second time and returned as coach in 2003.
-Two years later, he broke through for his first national championship in the first of five Final Fours with the Tar Heels.
+He passed on taking over at UNC in 2000 after the retirement of Bill Guthridge, but ultimately couldn’t say no a second time and returned as coach in 2003 after the tumultuous Matt Doherty era that included an 8-20 season.

+Williams immediately stabilized the program and broke through for his first national championship in his second season with a win against Illinois, marking the first of five Final Four trips with the Tar Heels.
+His second title came in 2009 with a team that rolled through the NCAA Tournament, winning every game by at least a dozen points, including the final game against Michigan State played in the Spartans’ home state.

+The third title was delivered by a team that included players who had lost the 2016 championship game to Villanova on a buzzer-beating 3-pointer.
+This time, the Tar Heels beat a one-loss Gonzaga team for the championship.

 More AP college basketball: http://apnews.com/hub/College-basketball and http://www.twitter.com/AP_Top25